moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 When work on the QUIC protocol ({{RFC9000}}) was chartered ({{QUIC-goals}}), the key goals for QUIC were:

-- Minimizing connection establishment and overall transport latency for applications, starting with HTTP/2,
+- Minimizing connection establishment and overall transport latency for applications, starting with HTTP,
 - Providing multiplexing without head-of-line blocking,
 - Requiring only changes to path endpoints to enable deployment,
 - Enabling multipath and forward error correction extensions, and